A-Machynak/esp-bt-localization/README.md

 <hr>

 - Not having much experience with embedded development/ESP-IDF/Bluetooth and time constraints led to some dubious design choices - unfinished wrappers over C API, improper SRP, ...
+- Some classes are initialized with `Init()` method instead of a constructor.
+This is to allow these classes to be static - if, for example, a class initializes Bluetooth Controller in its constructor, it cannot be statically initialized.
 - `ToString()` methods convert to `const char *` when possible